-Budgeted cost: £ £23,790
+Budgeted cost: £ £25,539

-Activity Evidence that supports this approach Challenge number(s) addressed Experienced teacher to lead the interventions program in school (2 Days) EEF (+4) (Education Endowment Foundation) research has concluded that The average impact of the small group tuition is four additional months' progress, 3,4,5,6 £14,784 Experienced ATA to teach interventions to groups of pupils, overseen by the intervention leader (15 Hours) - £6,433 Pastoral and welfare worker continues to work with small groups of children, overseen by the intervention leader - £2,573 on average, over the course of a year.
+Activity Evidence that supports this approach Challenge number(s) addressed Experienced teacher to lead the interventions program in school (2 Days) EEF (+4) (Education Endowment Foundation) research has concluded that The average impact of the small group tuition is four additional months' progress, 3,4,5,6 £16,533 Experienced ATA to teach interventions to groups of pupils, overseen by the intervention leader (15 Hours) - £6,433 Pastoral and welfare worker continues to work with small groups of children, overseen by the intervention leader - £2,573 on average, over the course of a year.
 Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
 Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.
 Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
 This arrangement enables the teaching to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-Ensuring that the momentum is maintained in the teaching of reading using the Little Wandle EEF (+5) Research has concluded that fidelity to a single phonics approach via a validated scheme raises standards in reading from an earlier age.
-2 program and reading across school.
-Further resource purchases and staff CPD The EEF Teaching and Learning toolkit finds that phonics approaches to teaching reading have, on average, a positive impact on pupil outcomes.
+Ensuring that the momentum is maintained in the teaching of reading using the Little Wandle program and reading across school.
+Further supplementary resources purchased and whole staff CPD EEF (+5) Research has concluded that fidelity to a single phonics approach via a validated scheme raises standards in reading from an earlier age.
+The EEF Teaching and Learning toolkit finds that phonics approaches to teaching reading have, on average, a positive impact on pupil outcomes.
 This is the only 5 padlock finding in the Toolkit, so we can be sure that it can make a positive contribution to pupils' reading ability.
-There are different ways of teaching phonics: the most
+There are different 2